BradleyLewis08/cpsc434-pset1/README.md

 ### Contributors: Bradley Lewis and Alex Shin

+## Rubric items

+1. Caching - our server uses a caching mechanism to ensure that content from files that have not been modified and/or hae been fetched recently does not need to be loaded from disk.
+This is implemented in `Cache.java` and `CacheEntry.java`.
+Of particular note is line 317 in HttpRequestHandler.java, which checks the cache for a file before attempting to load it from disk.

+2. Chunked Responses - our server supports chunked responses, as can be seen in `HTTPResponse.java` on line 64.
+The server will automatically chunk responses if the content length is not specified in the response headers.
+As seen on line 428 of HttpRequestHandler.java (and the corresponding definition of sendChunkedResponse on line 391) the server will chunk responses if specified in hte headers.

+3. Heartbeat monitoring - our server supports heartbeat monitoring.
+If a GET request is made to the '/load' endpoint, this ia handled on line 364 of HttpRequestHandler.java.
+An instance of the ServerState class is passed to every Dispatcher, which maintains a list of active tasks as well as defining a maximum number of concurrent tasks.
+The '/load' handler will then use this instance to determine the current load on the server, and return the appropriate response.

+4. Async I/O using select structures - our server uses the asymmetric design, where the main server thread listens for incoming connections and distributes these connections to listening Dispatchers.
+Each Dispatcher runs a Select loop that will listen for incoming data on each of the client SocketChannels it has been assigned to, reading and writing data whenever it is available.
+This is implemented in `Dispatcher.java`.
+We also implement a management terminal in ManagementThread.java, which allows an operator to gracefully shut down the server.
+This is implemented using a shared instance of ServerState, which is passed to each Dispatcher.
+The management terminal will then unset a flag in the ServerState instance, which will be checked by each Dispatcher on each iteration of the select loop.
+If the flag is unset, the Dispatcher will gracefully shut down.

 ### Running the server

 The main server resides in `Server.java`.
 To run the server, navigate to the `HTTPServer` directory and run: